History of the Fairgrounds

 Girls club work officially became organized in Hamilton County in 1923-24 adding more exhibits to the fair.

-The Extension Service Fifty Year History also noted that a calf wrestle was conducted by the Hamilton County Fair Association which was limited to 4-H boys 15 years of age and under.
-This contest was held two evening at the County Fair and created considerable interest.
+The Extension Service Fifty-Year History also noted that a calf wrestle was conducted by the Hamilton County Fair Association which was limited to 4-H boys 15 years of age and under.
+This contest was held two evenings at the County Fair and created considerable interest.
 The calves were donated by business firms from throughout the county.